Kimberworth mum's two stone transformation

 Some of Tracy’s favourite meals are Fakeaway recipes like burgers!
 Pasta, rice and potatoes are all favourite foods for Tracy which some plans don’t allow but are Free Foods with the unique eating plan Food Optimising as they are low in energy density (having fewer calories per gram so keep you full for fewer calories).

-She adds: “Since joining Slimming World I’ve not had one bad meal.
-I love the recipe books and the magazine is always full of delicious new recipes to try at home.”
+She adds: “Since joining Slimming World I’ve not had 1 bad meal.
+I love the recipe books and the magazine is always full of delicious new recipes to try at home”

 She goes on to say: “My biggest advice for anyone wanting to lose weight is to just take that first step and join Slimming World.
 It’s flexible, realistic and fits into any lifestyle.
 The best part?
 You’ll never feel like you’re on your own.
 The support from group is amazing - it keeps you accountable, motivated and inspired.”